MicrosoftDocs/intellicode/docs/not-in-toc/disable-features.md

 ## How to enable completions for Python: Deep Learning beta
 Completions for Python: deep learning is a beta feature, so it is turned on by default for all Microsoft Internal users.
-If you've disabled this beta feature, you can re-enable it by following the below instructions.
+If you've disabled this beta feature, you can enable it by following the below instructions.

 If you would like to enable completions for Python: deep learning feature, select the **enabled** option in _File_ > _Preferences_ > _Settings_ > _Extensions_ > _Visual Studio IntelliCode_